Global shares gain, oil rises, but caution lingers on U.S.-China deal

-NEW YORK (Reuters) - Global equity markets and oil prices rose on Friday after China and the United States agreed on an initial trade deal that rolls back some U.S. tariffs in exchange for China’s increased purchase of farm goods, coming just ahead of a deadline for a new round of U.S. tariffs.
+NEW YORK (Reuters) - Global equity markets and oil prices rose on Friday after China and the United States agreed on an initial trade deal that rolls back some U.S. tariffs in exchange for China’s increased purchase of farm goods, cooling a contentious trade war.

+The “phase one” agreement came just ahead of a deadline on Sunday for a new round of U.S. tariffs on almost $160 billion of Chinese imports.
+The 17-month-old trade dispute has roiled financial markets and taken a toll on world economic growth.

 U.S. President Donald Trump said he thought China would hit $50 billion in agricultural purchases.

-The agreement was announced as the Democratic-controlled U.S. House of Representatives Judiciary Committee voted to charge Trump with abuse of power and obstruction during an impeachment inquiry.
+The deal was announced as the Democratic-controlled U.S. House of Representatives Judiciary Committee voted to charge Trump with abuse of power and obstruction during an impeachment inquiry.

-But stocks on Wall Street pared initial gains on the news of a preliminary U.S.-China trade deal.
-Given the heated nature of the trade war between the world’s two largest economies, investors were slow to fully embrace the news, as both sides have engaged in brinkmanship.
+But U.S. stocks pared initial gains on the news of a preliminary U.S.-China trade deal.
+Given the heated nature of the dispute between the world’s two largest economies, investors were slow to embrace the news fully, as both sides have engaged in brinkmanship.

-Investors are weary of the bantering rhetoric, while on the margin Johnson’s victory is bigger news than what could be viewed as trade positioning, said Jack Ablin, chief investment officer at Cresset Capital Management.
-“Investors at this point are tired of the talk and are looking for a hand shake,” he said.
+Investors are weary of the rhetoric, while on the margin Johnson’s victory is bigger news than what could be viewed as trade positioning, said Jack Ablin, chief investment officer at Cresset Capital Management.
+“Investors at this point are tired of the talk and are looking for a handshake,” he said.

 The back and forth in trade talks between China and the United States is emblematic of a great power struggle, said James Clunie, manager of the Jupiter Absolute Return Fund.